gutierrezmannix/gutierrezmannix.github.io/about.md

 1. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies
 Instructor         Spring 2021

-2. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies.
-Teaching Assistant (in Doctoral Program)                2017- ongoing
+2. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies Teaching Assistant (in Doctoral Program)                2017- ongoing

 3. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies